marcmylemans/marcmylemans.github.io/_posts/2024-12-01-MFA_RD_Gateway_EntraID.md

    ```powershell
    .\AzureMfaNpsExtnConfigSetup.ps1
    ```
-4. When prompted, sign in with your Microsoft Entra ID admin credentials.
+4. sign in with your Microsoft Entra ID admin credentials when prompted.
-5. Enter your Tenant ID when prompted (you can find this in the Microsoft Entra admin center under Azure Active Directory > Properties > Tenant ID).
+5. Enter your Tenant ID when prompted (you can find this in the Microsoft Entra admin center under Identity > Overview).

 ---